 Royal Bank of Canada (RBC) is a Canadian multinational financial services company and the largest bank in Canada by market capitalization.
 In 2018, RBC opened a cybersecurity lab to fund new research at the University of Waterloo with the intention of developing advanced cybersecurity and privacy tools.

-More importantly for TQD readers, however, is that RBC’s investment is not just helping the cybersecurity lab but also supporting research in post-quantum cryptography.
+More importantly for TQI readers, however, is that RBC’s investment is not just helping the cybersecurity lab but also supporting research in post-quantum cryptography.
 Led by David Jao, the research focuses on pure mathematics and computer science that produces data encryption so strong that quantum computers cannot crack it.

 10. ING Group